-The Sub-Committee considered a report from Cultural Services that gave details of the new Sport England Strategy "Towards an Active Nation" and which summarised how the Council had reviewed and planned to implement the key messages from the strategy into service delivery.
+The Sub-Committee considered a report from Cultural Services which gave details of the new Sport England Strategy "Towards an Active Nation", and summarised how the Council had reviewed and planned to implement the key messages from the strategy.

-In response to questions, the Programme Manager from Cultural Services informed Members that:
+In response to questions about the scheme, the Programme Manager from Cultural Services informed Members that:

-- GPs would refer patients to the Council via an "Exercise Referral system".
-The Council would provide that person with a dedicated trainer who would be trained for people with the particular medical condition applicable.
-The patient would receive a suitable number of sessions so that they would understand how to keep fit.
-Trainers would keep a watchful eye to ensure people were making suitable progress. - The Council anticipated that 50 sessions a year would be run, the funding for which was provided by Public Health Warwickshire.
+- GPs would refer patients to the Council via an "Exercise Referral System".
+The Council would provide that person with a dedicated trainer who would be trained in helping people with that particular medical condition.
+The patient would receive a suitable number of sessions to make sure that they understood how to keep fit.
+Trainers would keep a watchful eye to ensure people were making suitable progress. - The Council anticipated that 50 sessions a year would be run, the funding for which would be provided by Public Health Warwickshire. - The initiative was marketed and advertised at GP surgeries, but the Programme Manager felt that there was scope for GPs to promote the service more.